jsvine/data-tactics/README.md

 ## Summarizing Tactics

-Tactics that represent, in a single number, *something* about list of numbers.
+Summarize a list of numbers into a single metric.

 - __Count__
 	- E.g., given a list of incomes for a town: *How many incomes were counted?*